There’s Gold in Them Thar Hills!

 - Cripple Creek and Victor Narrow Gauge Railroad

 - Brass Ass Casino – Play blackjack, craps, roulette, and high five poker.

 - Midnight Rose Casino – Victorian charm and state-of-the-art slot machines.

 - Bronco Billy’s – Known as Cripple Creek’s lucky casino, with the jackpot cannons roaring every hour.

-No gold or minerals were found here, however Canon City was built by gold and silver barons from nearby mining camps of Cripple Creek and Leadville during the early 1900’s.
+No gold or minerals were found here, however, Canon City was built by gold and silver barons from nearby mining camps of Cripple Creek and Leadville during the early 1900s.
 Today the town is known for its abundant recreational opportunities.
-Home to the 1,200-foot deep Royal Gorge canyon, carved by the wild Arkansas River, one of the most popular attraction in Colorado.
+Home to the 1,200-foot deep Royal Gorge canyon, carved by the wild Arkansas River, one of the most popular attractions in Colorado.
 During the turn-of-the-century it was a pleasant place for migrants to settle, the Arkansas valley provided plenty of food and water, and was served by three railroads.
-Now the Royal Gorge railroad route carries tourists instead of miners and historic architecture hold modern restaurants, galleries and tea rooms.
+Now the Royal Gorge railroad route carries tourists instead of miners and historic architecture hold modern restaurants, galleries, and tea rooms.
 Enjoy all that Canon City has to offer.